mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 The code for this step is contained in the third code cell of the  [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb).

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the training data is distributed accross the different classes.
+It is a bar chart showing how the training data is distributed accross the different classes:

 ![alt text][image10]

-And here is a sample of the training dataset.
+And here is a sample of the training dataset:

 ![alt text][image11]

 ### Design and Test a Model Architecture